jknowles/DataScienceLivestream/index.md

 Here I'll catch you up on my progress so when you tune in you can see what I've done and where I'm at for the day.

+#### 09/23/2016

+Looks like I am going to start an analysis of crime rates to see if I can use this as a prototype to identify other errors and issues in the data that need cleaning.

 #### 09/22/2016